rblopes/generator-phaser-plus/README.md

     cd my-awesome-game/
     ```

-2. Run `phaser-plus` command and fill in the short questionnaire.
+2. Run `phaser-plus` and fill in the short questionnaire.

     ```sh
     phaser-plus